owasp-dep-scan/dep-scan/README.md

 **NOTE**

-The docker image for dep-scan currently doesn't bundle suitable java and maven commands required for bom generation.
+The docker image for dep-scan currently doesn't bundle suitable java and maven commands required for BOM generation.
 To workaround this limitation, you can -

 1. Use python-based execution from a VM containing the correct versions for java, maven and gradle.
 2. Generate the bom file by invoking `cdxgen` command locally and subsequently passing this to `dep-scan` via the `--bom` argument.